List of Status Quo members: Rossi, Lancaster, Parfitt, Kircher and Bown (1981-1985)

-In 1981, Coghlan infamously quit the band after destroying his drum kit during a recording session for the 1+9+8+2 album, bringing an end to the "Frantic Four" lineup.
+In 1981, Coghlan infamously quit the band after destroying his drum kit during a recording session for the 1+9+8+2 album, bringing an end to the "Frantic Four" line-up.
 He was replaced by Pete Kircher of Honeybus fame, while keyboardist Andy Bown, who had been working with the band as an additional musician since 1976, was made an official member of the band.

-In 1982, this lineup would complete the 1+9+8+2 album and release the live album Live at the N.E.C. (originally as part of a box set titled From the Makers of... and re-released separately in 1984), with 1983 bringing another studio album entitled Back to Back, containing the Rossi/Frost single "Marguerita Time" whose pop rock direction was a point of contention for both fans of the band and Lancaster (Lancaster stating "Nobody but Francis [Rossi] wanted to record it[...]
+In 1982, this line-up completed the 1+9+8+2 album and released the live album Live at the N.E.C. (originally as part of a box set titled From the Makers of... and re-released separately in 1984), with 1983 bringing another studio album entitled Back to Back, containing the Rossi/Frost single "Marguerita Time" whose pop rock direction was a point of contention for both fans of the band and Lancaster (Lancaster stating "Nobody but Francis [Rossi] wanted to record it[...]
 All it did was advertise that we were a bunch of nerds.").
-In 1984, the single "The Wanderer" gave the band a number 7 UK chart placement, with the Rossi-Lancaster-Parfitt-Kircher-Bown lineup embarking on the "End of the Road Tour" - intended as a farewell tour due to tensions within the group.
+In 1984, the single "The Wanderer" gave the band a number 7 UK chart placement, with the Rossi-Lancaster-Parfitt-Kircher-Bown line-up embarking on the "End of the Road Tour" - intended as a farewell tour due to tensions within the group.
 However, the group was persuaded to reformed to open Bob Geldof and Midge Ure's Live Aid concert in 1985.
 The success of the concert saw demand for Status Quo to reform.
-Due to tensions, Rossi agreed on the condition that Lancaster would not return, leading to a legal battle over the Status Quo name, which Rossi and Parfitt won.
-Kircher would also not return.
+Due to tensions, Rossi agreed on the condition that Lancaster did not return, leading to a legal battle over the Status Quo name, which Rossi and Parfitt won.
+Kircher also did not return.